If you’re interested in using birth control to help prevent pregnancy, your doctor may suggest Nexplanon.

 Once a Nexplanon implant is inserted, it’s approved by the Food and Drug Administration (FDA) for up to 3 years of use.
 Research suggests the implant may still be effective in preventing pregnancy for up to 5 years.

 You may have Nexplanon removed sooner than 3 years.
 For example, you might want to remove the implant if you’re planning a pregnancy or having bothersome side effects.
-But you must have it removed by the end of the third year after insertion.
+But it’s recommended that you have it removed by the end of the third year after insertion.

 For more about when to have a Nexplanon implant removed, talk with your doctor or pharmacist.